 Lastly, you will then need to use your DCS remote to add that switch port as a selectable switch.
 Once added you can then use the straight and switched buttons to control the switch.

-To simplify the install of several switch machines, this is how I chose to wire it up.
+To simplify the install of several switch machines, you can also do the following:

-- I chose to run one wire from the AC power supply to the first AIU "IN" port and then run jumper wires from the first "IN" port to the second "IN".
+- Run one wire from the AC power supply to the first AIU "IN" port and then run jumper wires from the first "IN" port to the second "IN".
 I then repeated this for the number of switch machines I planned to add.

-- Next I ran the other wire from the AC power supply directly outside and then split it out from there to run to one side of each of the switch machines that I planned to power.
-This saved me from having to run a dedicated power wire from inside the house to each switch machine.
-This way I only had one.
+- Next run the other wire from the AC power supply directly outside and then split it out from there to run to one side of each of the switch machines that you plan to power.
+(This will save you from having to run a dedicated power wire from inside the house to each switch machine.)

-- Next I then ran a wire from each pair of diodes outside to the designated switch machines.
+- Next run a wire from each pair of diodes outside to the designated switch machines.

 - To simply swapping out AIUs or moving the AIU, you can use a multi pin connector as shown below.